letv1nnn/Agentic-AI/README.md

 - [***Tool-Using Agents***](https://github.com/letv1nnn/Agentic-AI-Architecture/tree/main/tool_using_agents) - some code that describes secure tool execution.

     It consists of three modules: ***"chaining tool-use"***, ***"safe system-level commands execution"*** and ***"secure tool functions"***.
 Basically, these modules contain the right design pattern to execute tools and make a pipeline execution.

+- [***Aotonomous Workflow Execution and Planning***](https://github.com/letv1nnn/Agentic-AI-Architecture/tree/main/autonomous_workflow_execution_and_planning) - this module focuses on building a planner that translates goals into sequenced, tool-based actions.

+    I've built a local planner that can take a high-level goal and generate a sequence of subgoals or tool steps, each of which can be executed and monitored.
+I've also implemented memory modules to persist context between steps, allowing the agent to recall prior state, manage dependencies, and resume failed plans.
+Then, I've explored techniques for decomposing goals into subtasks that can be executed concurrently or in sequence.